WP Full Pay - Stripe plugin for WordPress

 8. Use the Product ID in your integration with Stripe to create payment forms or subscription plans that correspond to this product.

-By following these steps, you can create a product in Stripe and integrate it into your WordPress site to start accepting payments.
+By following these steps, you can create a product in Stripe and include them in the payment forms.
+Next, you can embed these Stripe payment forms it into your WordPress pages to start accepting online payments.

-Now, let’s see how to embed Stripe payment forms to WordPress pages.
+Now, let’s see how to add Stripe payment forms to WordPress pages.

-Step 4: Embed the Stipe payment forms to a WordPress page
+Step 4: Embed the Stripe payment forms to a WordPress page

 It’s recommended to first run a test Stripe payments to ensure everything is working correctly.